ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-90. What does the term stochastic in SGD actually mean?
+Q. What does the term stochastic in SGD actually mean?
 Does it use any random number generator?

 <details><summary><b>Answer</b></summary>